dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/keybindings_idea.md

 - Select tag: Double-click the beginning or end of the tag or indentation
 - Expand selection: `command+=`
 - Duplicate line/selection: `command+shift+r`, not `command+shift+d`
-- You can switch the shortcuts of other tools through "Tool->Keymaps"
+- Switch the shortcuts of other tools through "Tool->Keymaps"